RaccoonCH/Rakkit/docs/en/graphql/type/inheritance.md

 ## Resolver Inheritance

-A special kind of inheritance in TypeGraphQL is resolver class inheritance.
+A special kind of inheritance in Rakkit is resolver class inheritance.
 This pattern allows us e.g. to create a base CRUD resolver class for our resource/entity, so we don't have to repeat common boilerplate code.

 Since we need to generate unique query/mutation names, we have to create a factory function for our base class: